Last updated on .

 Communist symbol on the People's Friendship Arch

 The sculpture on the right is made of granite and depicts the participants of the Pereyaslav Council (Pereiaslavska Rada) of 1654.
-That sculpture will be dismantled at a future date (as of May 2023).
+That sculpture was removed on April 30, 2024.

 National Philharmonic